PacktPublishing/Comet-for-Data-Science/02/README.md

 workspace=YOUR_WORKSPACE
 project_name=YOUR_PROJECT_NAME
 ```
 * You need to install the packages contained in the `requirements.txt` file.
-To install them, you can runn the following command:
+To install them, you can run the following command:

 ```
 pip install -r requirements.txt